Boys basketball preview: Seneca, star Paxton Giertz primed for 2024-25

 Seneca's Brady Sheedy looks to shoot a shot over Midland's Jacob Spicer during the Tri-County Conference Tournament last season at Putnam County High School.

-Seneca will also rely on seniors Sebastian Deering (6-5, F) and Grant Siegel (6-2, F), juniors Brayden Simek (6-1, G), Matt Stach (6-1, F), Cameron Shriey (6-1, G), Brady Sheedy (6-2, G) – who averaged 7.3 points per game with 50 made 3-pointers last winter – and Zeb Maxwell (6-3, F), as well as sophomores Jesus Govea (5-9, G) and James Zydron (5-9, G)
+Seneca also will rely on seniors Sebastian Deering (6-5, F) and Grant Siegel (6-2, F), juniors Brayden Simek (6-1, G), Matt Stach (6-1, F), Cameron Shriey (6-1, G), Brady Sheedy (6-2, G) – who averaged 7.3 points per game with 50 made 3-pointers last winter – and Zeb Maxwell (6-3, F), as well as sophomores Jesus Govea (5-9, G) and James Zydron (5-9, G)

 “I’d be a horse-crap coach if I didn’t say we are going to rely on Paxton.
 I mean, in my opinion he is the best basketball player in the area,” Witte said.
 “We are going to do everything we can to give him as much support as he needs.
 Guys have to learn how to play the game through Pax, and that’s just the way it is.
 That said, there isn’t a program in the state, let alone the country, that doesn’t go into the season saying this is our No. 1 guy and we want the ball in his hands when it really counts. ...